READ THE STORY BEHIND THE STORY

 “I can go over the balcony and get out that way,” I went over to the window.

 Chiara glanced at me and away.
-“A long time ago, I used to climb down at night to smell the roses that bloomed below my window.”
+“A long time ago, I climbed down to smell the roses that bloomed below my window at night.”
 She shook her head, and her eyes locked on mine, “No longer.
-There’s no way to climb down and make your way through.
+There’s no way to make your way through.
 Others have tried.
 I must take you back the way you came in.”
 Her eyes filled with profound regret.
 “If I can.”

 “What if you can’t?”